m8e/docker-script/README.md

 - A domain name who's supporting dynamic change

 ## When to use
-It's could be a good start to use these scripts if you want to start fast and/or if you want to build on top of them.
+It's could be a good start to use these if you want to start fast and/or if you want to build on top of them.
 If you do so, please, don't be silly and share with the community your progress, change and bugs.
 All comments will be considered.

 ## Where to use
 I personally run them on different **docker hosts** such as :